-Research Degrees Convener (RDC)
+Research Programme Leader (RPL)

-Each academic School has a Research Degrees Convener whose role is to coordinate the arrangements for research students on behalf of the Dean of School.
-The Research Degrees Convener is usually a qualified Director of Studies with substantial experience of research student supervision.
-They chair the departmental Research Student Review Board and take responsibility for items relating to research degree programmes at the School Committee.
-They also represent the department on the Research Degrees Committee and Supervisors' Forum.
-Among other responsibilities, they will ensure that research students participate in appropriate research development activities and encourage and support the integration of research students into the research environment of the department and the University.
+Research Programme Leader Each academic School has a Research Programme Leader whose role is to co- ordinate the arrangements for research students on behalf of the Dean of School.

+The Research Programme Leader is usually a qualified Director of Studies (DoS) with substantial experience of research student supervision.
+They chair the school Research Student Review Board and take responsibility for items relating to research degree programmes at the School Committee.
+They also represent the school on the Research Degrees Committee.
+Among other responsibilities, they will ensure that research students participate in appropriate research development activities and encourage and support the integration of research students into the research environment of the school and the University.